 Penn State's Smeal College of Business in University Park has established its new Center for Sports Business Research to focus on the development of academic and applied empirical research in the sports industry.
-The center will work for drafting in professional sports, optimal ticket pricing, the behavioral underpinnings of fan loyalty, the dynamics of win-loss performance on ticket demand, and financial methods to evaluate the worth of a player or team.
+The center will work closely with Penn State's centers for communications and law to explore topics such as alternative strategies for drafting in professional sports, optimal ticket pricing, the behavioral underpinnings of fan loyalty, the dynamics of win-loss performance on ticket demand, and financial methods to evaluate the worth of a player or team.